Bebopskull/Quilt/TEST.md

 git checkout master
 >referring to local master

-git merge newBranch TO MERGE your local branch to your local master
+git merge newBranch (To merge your local branch to your local master)

 git push origin master to merge your local master with the remote master.